IvDmNe/grasping_vision/README.md

   * train {name of object}
   * give {name of object}

 1. In inference mode the segmentation node segments image and classify each object.
-One random bounding box is outputed to a topic ```/obb_array```
 2. In train mode the node stores all images of an object for 30 seconds and then feed deep features of them into KNN-classifier
-3. In give mode the image is segmented and the coordinates of bouding box of a desired object are sent to a topic ```/obb_array```
+3. In give mode the image is segmented and the coordinates of bouding box of a desired object are sent once to a topic ```/obb_array```

-The topic ```/obb_array``` has float32 one-dimensional array representing a pose of the bounding box in the followong format: [major_vector, middle_vector, mass_center, dimensions].
+The topic ```/obb_array``` has float32 one-dimensional array representing a pose of the bounding box in the followong format: [major_vector, middle_vector, mass_center, dimensions] (in total 12 elements).